bojan1994/citrus-system-assignment/README.md

 - Project also contains a sql file which already contains products and one admin user

-- Import sql file
+- Import sql file to MySQL Server

-- MySql credentials should be changed in app/Config/Database.php file on line 19:
+- MySQL credentials should be changed in app/Config/Database.php file on line 19:

   self::$_db = new \PDO('mysql:host=localhost;dbname=catalog','bojan','bojan1994');